I Worked in a Gay Bathhouse. Here’s What I Learned.

 Shockingly, they hired me.

-Here are 10 things I learned from working at a gay bathhouse:
+Here are 10 things that I learned from working at a gay bathhouse:

 1. Your friends will have very different reactions.